Baltimore District Levee Safety Program

 Both Routine and Periodic Inspections incorporate a consistent inspection checklist and result in a levee system rating for operation and maintenance that determines eligibility to receive federal assistance if damaged in a storm to repair to pre-storm condition.

-Inspections also provide the opportunity for the Corps to interface with the sponsor and the public on flood risk.
+Inspections also provide the opportunity for the USACE to interface with the sponsor and the public on flood risk.